 The Larry and Rhonda Sheakley Boys & Girls Club opens in Price Hill.

-We merged with Boys & Girls Clubs of Clermont County, adding three new Clubs in Amelia, Glen Este, and New Richmond.
+We merged with Boys & Girls Clubs of Clermont County, adding two new Clubs; West Clermont Middle School in Batavia and the Robert Williams Club in the Village of New Richmond.